 Although very different from one another, all these nine Powers share six similarities (described earlier as their dominions):

-Thus these nine Powers help make the world ripe for adventuring through what they oversee: dungeons and temples, heroes and villains, monsters and secret societies, artifacts and quests.
+These nine Powers help make the world ripe for adventuring through what they oversee: dungeons and temples, heroes and villains, monsters and secret societies, artifacts and quests.
 They also cause adventures to sprout through their overlapping interests and authorities.
 Exciting and daring events happen as they vie for influence by trying to convince, manipulate, trick, or coerce significant characters.

 The world of Spyragia has a background of myths rooted in fact.
 Its people know many stories of ages past that grant them a sense of identity and purpose.
 Although these stories may have details that are inaccurate, overall they are trusted because they involve the Creator and the nine other Powers, all of which are still active today.
-Thus religion is an integral part of most lives and many people are actively devout.
+Thus religion is an integral part of most lives and most people are actively devout.
 Both individuals and groups have important reasons for giving devotion, service, and worship.
 Religious activity helps individuals to find comfort, experience joy, receive guidance, build identity, and gain a sense of purpose.

 Because the Powers are not tied to races or professions they can be used to allow adventures to spotlight or evaluate spiritual and moral topics: issues such as contentment, temptation, pride, faith, forgiveness, and service can be woven into adventure plots and character personalities to create a setting more worth talking about.
 (This must involve the nine created Powers rather than truly divine beings, for the realities of knowing and following the divine contradicts the types of suspense and uncertainty necessary for a fun RPG adventure.)